autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/docs/mpt.md

 In order to make the trajectory optimization problem stabler to solve, the boundary constraint which the trajectory footprints should be inside and optimization weights are modified.

-### Calculate bound from drivable area

-From the drivable area, raw boundary is calculated.

 ### Keep minimum boundary width

+The drivable area's width is sometimes smaller than the vehicle width since the behavior module does not consider the width.
+To realize the stable trajectory optimization, the drivable area's width is guaranteed to be larger than the vehicle wdith and an additional margin in a rule-based way.

-Since we cannot distinguish the boundary by roads from the boundary by obstacles for avoidance,
+We cannot distinguish the boundary by roads from the boundary by obstacles for avoidance in the motion planner, the drivable area is modified in the following multi steps assuming that $l_{width}$ is the vehicle width and $l_{margin}$ is an additional margin.

 ![keep_minimum_boundary_width](../media/keep_minimum_boundary_width.drawio.svg)